qala-io/test-pyramid/README.md

  page (it's a template HTML is generated from) and JS (AngularJS folders _mostly_ follow [generally accepted conventions](https://github.com/johnpapa/angular-styleguide)).

-Both `test-pyramid-domain` and `test-pyramid-web` contain `src/test` folders with Groovy and JS tests.
+Both `test-pyramid-domain` and `test-pyramid-web` contain `src/test` folders with Java and JS tests.
 In IDE you should mark sub-folders of those as test sources if you want those to be treated respectively:

 - `test-pyramid-domain/src/test` contains Unit and Component tests